99 Flake: Name

 The origins of the name are uncertain.
-One claim is that it was coined in Portobello, Scotland, where Stefano Arcari who had opened a shop in 1922 at 99 Portobello High Street – would break a large "Flake" in half and stick it in an ice cream.
+One claim is that it was coined in Portobello, Scotland, where Stefano Arcari, who had opened a shop in 1922 at 99 Portobello High Street, would break a large Flake in half and stick it in an ice cream.
 The name derived from the shop's address.
 A Cadbury representative took the naming idea to his company.
-Another address-based claim for the "99" is made by the Dunkerleys in Gorton, Manchester, who operated a sweet shop at 99 Wellington Street.
+Another address-based claim is made by the Dunkerleys of Gorton, Manchester, who operated a sweet shop at 99 Wellington Street.

-Another naming possibility is that it was named by immigrant Italian ice-cream sellers, many of whom were from the mountainous areas in Veneto, especially in the Bellunes Alps, Trentino, and Friuli.
-The name was in honour of the final wave of Italian First World War conscripts, born in 1899 and referred to as "i Ragazzi del 99" ("the Boys of '99").
+Another possibility is that the 99 was named by immigrant Italian ice-cream sellers, many of whom were from mountainous areas in Veneto, especially the Bellunes Alps, Trentino, and Friuli.
+The name was in honour of the final wave of Italian First World War conscripts, born in 1899 and referred to as i Ragazzi del '99 ("the Boys of '99").
 In Italy they were held in such high esteem that some streets were named in their honour.
-The chocolate flake may have reminded the ice cream sellers of the long dark feather cocked at an angle in the conscripts' Alpini Regiment hats.
+The chocolate flake may have reminded the ice cream sellers of the long dark feather cocked at an angle in the conscripts' Alpini hats.

-The Cadbury website says that the reason behind the Flake being called a "99" has been "lost in the mists of time".
-However, the website also references an article from an old Cadbury works paper, which states that the name came from the guard of the Italian king, which consisted of 99 men and thus "anything really special or first class was known as 99."
+The Cadbury website says that the reason behind the name has been "lost in the mists of time".
+However, the website also references an article from an old Cadbury works paper, which states that the name came from the guard of the Italian king, which consisted of 99 men and thus "anything really special or first class was known as 99".

+Count Binface, a perennial candidate in British politics who ran in the 2026 Clacton by-election, promised on his campaign to lower the price of 99 Flake ice cream cones to 99 pence each.